 In standard quantum mechanics, examining the state of a quantum system—such as a particle or an atom—involves a so-called strong measurement, which can be something as simple as a detector registering the arrival of a photon.
 A particle is first prepared in some initial state, a process called preselection.
 Then the quantum state of the particle evolves over time, under the influence of external forces, and it can end up in a superposition of many states.
 The strong measurement randomly “collapses” the superposition into one of those many possible states—a process that is unavoidably destructive.
 For example, if you were measuring the position of a photon, a strong measurement would locate the photon but also destroy the superposition.

-Weak measurements, on the other hand, are not so heavy-handed.
+Weak measurements, in contrast, are not so heavy-handed.
 They represent an idea that goes back to 1988, to a theory devised by Yakir Aharonov, David Z. Albert and Lev Vaidman, all then at the University of South Carolina and Tel Aviv University.
 The trio asked, What if the measuring device interacted extremely weakly with the particle?
 While such a measurement would not destroy the quantum state (and thus the state would continue evolving), it would result in a value for the state with a very large uncertainty.
 If you performed the measurements over and over again, with an ensemble of identically prepared, or preselected, particles, then you would get a distribution of weak measurement values.

 On its own, this distribution is not informative.
 But add one more stage to the process, and things get very interesting.
 After each weak measurement, you let the particle evolve and then perform a strong, destructive measurement on it.
 Repeat this action for every identically preselected, weakly measured particle.
 Each strong measurement will give a different value because of the random collapse of the superposition.
 Now select only those particles whose final positions have a certain value—doing so is called postselection.
 Then discard information about all of the particles that do not end up in this postselected stage.
-What Aharonov and his colleagues argued is that you can now take the weakly measured values for the subset of postselected particles and turn it into a “weak value” that tells you something about a property of the particles, such as their spin in a given direction.
+What Aharonov and his colleagues argued is that you can now take the weakly measured values for the subset of postselected particles and turn them into a “weak value” that tells you something about a property of the particles, such as their spin in a given direction.

 An intriguing outcome of this approach to quantum systems has to do with the nature of time.
 According to the mathematics developed by Aharonov and his colleagues, weak values are influenced by both the initial preselected quantum state (the past) and the final postselected quantum state (the future).
 Time, in this way of thinking, flows both ways: the future influences the present.

-Whose Property Is It, Anyway?
+Whose Property is it, Anyway?

 In their experiment, preselected neutrons with a particular spin were sent, one by one, into a beam splitter, which is a device that splits a beam of particles into two.
 Each incoming neutron ended up in a superposition of two states: taking paths A and B. These two paths were recombined in a so-called interferometer, which caused the quantum states to interfere.
 The neutrons then headed toward output detectors.
 In one of the output paths of the interferometer, the experiment involved a strong measurement of a particular spin state of the neutrons.
 Neutrons that satisfied this criterion were considered to be postselected.
 The experimenters discarded all of the other neutrons for their analysis.